coding-to-music/onebusaway-gtfs-realtime-visualizer/README.md

 # onebusaway-gtfs-realtime-visualizer

-# 🚀 A demo application to visualize GTFS Realtime feeds. 🚀
+# 🚀 A java-based application that consumes a GTFS Realtime feed and visualizes it on a map.
+Uses Apache Maven 🚀

 https://github.com/coding-to-music/onebusaway-gtfs-realtime-visualizer